bvbohnen/x4-projects/API Functions.md

     - "space 5" : 'space' held when '5' pressed
   - Shift, alt, ctrl act as modifiers.
   - Alphanumeric keys use their standard character.
-  - Special keys use their names from pynput:
+  - Special keys use these names (from pynput with some additions):
     - alt
     - alt_gr
     - alt_l